ServiceNowDevProgram/code-snippets/Specialized Areas/Regular Expressions/Hashtag & Mention Extractor/README.md

 You can easily **copy and adjust it** to fit different contexts:
 - Use it inside a **Business Rule**, **Script Include**, or **Flow Action Script**.
 - Replace the sample `demoData` with a field value (e.g., `current.comments`) to analyze live data.
-- Adjust the regex to detect other patterns (emails, keywords, etc.).
+- Adjust the regex to detect other patterns (emails, incident reference, etc.).
+See comments in the code for examples.

-This makes it a **plug-and-play snippet** for any ServiceNow application or table that requires quick text pattern recognition.

 ---